 There are a lot of good bookies that offer competitive odds, promos, and bonuses for events in LOL.
 Some of them are:

 Faker is the player with the highest payout.
-He has earned above 1,260,000 US Dollars and is currently playing for T1.
+He has earned above 1,260,000 US Dollars, he played for T1 and retired last year.